z5labs/battlebots/docs/content/research_and_development/adrs/0005-battlebot-universe-topological-properties.md

 - **[POC User Journey](../user-journeys/0001-poc.md)**: Proof of concept implementation using this spatial foundation

 **Note**: This ADR supersedes and integrates the former ADR-0006 (Battle Space Spatial System), which is now deprecated.

-The spatial implementation details previously in ADR-0006 are now part of this ADR's "Spatial System Implementation Specification" section.
+**Future ADRs**: The following topics were removed from this ADR and will be addressed in separate architectural decisions:
+- Collision Detection and Bot Positioning (bot size, collision mechanics, collision resolution)
+- Friction and Movement Physics (friction coefficients, velocity decay, variable friction zones)
+- Line of Sight (visibility calculations, obstacle blocking)

 ### Implementation Notes